Insights from the African Wildlife Economy Colloquium

 Finally, the necessity of the integration of human, animal, and environmental health was highlighted through the One Health approach.
 Experts stressed that sustainable wildlife production must consider the interconnectedness of these health considerations.
 By adopting a holistic perspective, stakeholders can develop strategies that promote biodiversity, public health, and economic resilience.

-The African Wildlife Economy Institute hosted the event in partnership with:
+The African Wildlife Economy Institute hosted the event in partnership with the following organisations:

 The article was originally published on 22 November 2024 on Stellenbosch University's website here.